MOOS AVC container and pump system

 The heart of the AVC system is its on-site separation of sludge into solid waste and water.
-Using an electrical (EOD) or diesel-powered (DEOD) pump and dosage device, polymer is mixed into the sludge at the same time as it is pumped into the AVC dewatering catchment container.
-The flocculated sludge is retained inside the dewatering catchment container using special filters, while the water content is directed out of the container via the drain valves.
+Using an electrical (EOD) or diesel-powered (DEOD) pump and dosage device, polymer is mixed into the sludge at the same time as it is pumped into the AVC dewatering container.
+The flocculated sludge is retained inside the dewatering container using special filters, while the water content is directed out of the container via the drain valves.
 Because sludge generally contains large amounts of water, this process assures volume reduction by up to 90 percent.
 The AVC can thus, upon repeated fillings, dewater up to 150-200 m³ of sludge before emptying is required.

 Pump system - electric or diesel

 The pump and dosage device is available in two different variants: Electrical (EOD) or diesel-powered (DEOD).
 The pump and dosage unit makes it easy to regulate polymer quantities and adjust the sludge pump speed, when required.